Prevention Services: 240-313-3310

 Tobacco Use Prevention & Cessation

 The Tobacco Free for Life Program (TFFL) offers FREE quit tobacco classes at the beginning of each month.
-The program consists of four (4) one-hour sessions offered over a two-week period.
-However, individuals are encouraged to continue beyond the four-week session and participate in the ongoing support program indefinitely.
-Class participants are eligible to receive FREE Nicotine replacement therapy (NRT) patches, gum and/or lozenges while supplies last.
-Each participant will be required to fill out a registration packet which includes consent to use NRT patches/gum/lozenges.
-If a woman is pregnant or nursing or if an individual has recently had a heart attack or has undiagnosed chest pains they will need to have provider approval to receive nicotine replacement therapy.
+The program consists of four (4) one-hour sessions offered over a two-week period; however, individuals are encouraged to continue beyond the four-week session and participate in the ongoing support program indefinitely.
+Class participants are eligible to receive FREE Nicotine Replacement Therapy (NRT) patches, gum and/or lozenges while supplies last.
+Each participant will be required to fill out a registration packet, which includes consent to use NRT patches/gum/lozenges.
+If a woman is pregnant or nursing or if an individual has recently had a heart attack or has undiagnosed chest pains, they will need to have provider approval to receive nicotine replacement therapy.

 Tobacco Free Cessation for Pregnant Moms, Support Partners and Families with Children

 Quitting smoking is the single most important thing you can do for your health and the health of your baby and children!
-The Tobacco Free Cessation Program for the Pregnant Mom and Families with Children is a tobacco cessation program for pregnant women, their families and families with children living in the home then quit smoking and stay tobacco free.
+The Tobacco Free Cessation Program for the Pregnant Mom and Families with Children is a tobacco cessation program for pregnant women, their families and families with children living in the home to quit smoking and stay tobacco free.
 This program guides and supports a woman, supports partners and families through the stages of quitting and includes incentives for staying free of nicotine.
-Through a series of face-to-face counseling sessions, women, their support and families with children are given the tools and support needed to make a successful quit attempt and are rewarded with family friendly incentives.
-This program focuses on helping pregnant women, their support partners and families with children go tobacco/vape to help reduce the risk of tobacco related illnesses and secondhand smoke exposure.
+Through a series of face-to-face counseling sessions, women, their support and families with children are given the tools and help needed to make a successful quit attempt and are rewarded with family friendly incentives.
+This program focuses on helping pregnant women, their support partners and families with children go tobacco/vape free to help reduce the risk of tobacco-related illnesses and secondhand smoke exposure.